Supermassive black hole formation in the initial collapse of axion dark matter: Abstract

 \section{Abstract}

 Axion dark matter thermalizes by gravitational self-interactions and forms a Bose-Einstein condensate.
-We show that the rethermalization of the axion fluid during the initial collapse of large scale overdensities near cosmic dawn transports angular momentum outward sufficientlly fast that black holes form with masses ranging from approximately $10^5$ to a few times $10^{10}M_\odot$.
+We show that the rethermalization of the axion fluid during the initial collapse of large scale overdensities near cosmic dawn transports angular momentum outward sufficiently fast that black holes form with masses ranging from approximately $10^5$ to a few times $10^{10}M_\odot$.
 This conclusion holds for QCD axions and for axion-like particles of mass larger than $10^{-16}$ eV/$c^2$.

-It has long been established \cite{Korm} that most galaxies have supermassive black holes at their centers with masses ranging from approximately $10^5M_\odot$ to a few times $10^{10} M_\odot$.
-The event horizons of the black holes at the center of the Milky Way and the ceter of the large galaxy M87 have been imaged using very long baseline interferometry \cite{EHT}.
-Active galactic nuclei (AGN) are understood to be powered by accretion onto supermasive black holes \cite{AGN}.
+It has long been established \cite{Korm} that most galaxies have supermassive black holes at their centers with masses ranging from approximately $10^5 M_\odot$ to a few times $10^{10} M_\odot$.
+The event horizons of the black holes at the center of the Milky Way and the center of the large galaxy M87 have been imaged using very long baseline interferometry \cite{EHT}.
+Active galactic nuclei (AGN) are understood to be powered by accretion onto supermassive black holes~\cite{AGN}.
 Recently, low frequency gravitational waves consistent with emission from supermassive black hole mergers have been detected by pulsar timing arrays \cite{PTA}.

 How the supermassive black holes form has been an enduring puzzle.
-The main impediement to their formation is conservation of angular momentum.
-If, for example, a $10^8~M_\odot$ black hole condenses out of a region of density say $10^{-23}$ gr/cc, which is a value typical of galactic disks, the material forming the black hole must shrink in all directions by eight orders of magnitude.
-Angular momentum conservation makes this difficlt by introducing a distance of closest approach to the black hole.
+The main impediment to their formation is conservation of angular momentum.
+If, for example, a $10^8 M_\odot$ black hole condenses out of a region of density, say $10^{-23}$ gr/cc, which is a value typical of galactic disks, the material forming the black hole must shrink in all directions by eight orders of magnitude.
+Angular momentum conservation makes this difficult by introducing a distance of closest approach to the black hole.
 Angular momentum can be transported outward if the material falling toward the black hole has viscosity but in that case the material heats up and acquires pressure opposing its compression.
-See ref. \cite{bhfrev} for a review of the issues involved in supermassive black hole formation.
+See Ref. \cite{bhfrev} for a review of the issues involved in supermassive black hole formation.